dejesusroy/CSCI3308-Holo/TESTING.md

 **Post-conditions**
 User is validated with database and successfully signed into their account.
-The account session details are logged.
+The account session details are logged in database.

 ### UAT 2: Verify poll creation